keboola/developers-docs/extend/generic-extractor/tutorial/basic.md

 ![Schema - Generic Extractor configuration](/extend/generic-extractor/generic-intro.png)

 ### API Section
-The first configuration part is the `api` section where you set the basic properties of the API.
+The first configuration part is the `api` section where you set the **basic properties** of the API.
-In the most simple case, this is the `baseUrl` property and `authentication`.
-The below JSON snippet shows the exact configuration (note that `config` is outside `authentication`):
+In the most simple case, this is the `baseUrl` property and `authentication`, as shown in the below JSON snippet:

 {% highlight json %}
 {